 In November 2019, the Company and Ctrip Investment Holding Ltd, a majority-owned subsidiary of Trip.com Group Limited, entered into an agreement to combine certain assets in China through the creation of a new entity, Chelsea Investment Holding Company PTE, Ltd. Tripadvisor contributed a portion of its business in China, including a long-term exclusive brand and content license and other assets, in return for a 40% equity investment in Chelsea Investment Holding Company PTE Ltd. This investment resulted in the Company recording an initial equity method investment of \$41 million and a \$39 million deferred income liability attributable to the brand and content license in the fourth quarter of 2019.
-The Company expects to earn the deferred income ratably over a 15-year period, congruent with the initial term of the brand and content license, and recorded in other income (expense), net on the consolidated statement of operations.
+The Company expects to earn the deferred income ratably over a 15-year period, congruent with the initial term of the brand and content license, which is recorded in other income (expense), net on the consolidated statement of operations.

 The Company accounts for this minority investment under the equity method, given it has the ability to exercise significant influence over, but not control, the investee.
-The carrying value of this minority investment was \$32 million and \$34 million as of December 31, 2022 and 2021, respectively, and is included in non-marketable investments on our consolidated balance sheets.
-During the years ended December 31, 2022, 2021 and 2020, we recognized \$2 million, \$3 million and \$3 million, respectively, representing our share of the investee's net loss in other income (expenses), net within the consolidated statements of operations.
+The carrying value of this minority investment was \$30 million and \$32 million as of December 31, 2023 and 2022, respectively, and is included in non-marketable investments on our consolidated balance sheets.
+During the years ended December 31, 2023, 2022 and 2021, we recognized a loss of \$2 million, \$2 million and \$3 million, respectively, representing our share of the investee's net loss in other income (expenses), net within the consolidated statements of operations.
 The Company evaluates this investment for impairment when factors indicate that a decline in the value of its investment has occurred and the carrying amount of its investment may not be recoverable.
 An impairment loss, based on the excess of the carrying value over the estimated fair value of the investment based on Level 3 inputs, is recognized in earnings when an impairment is deemed to be other than temporary.
-Due to ongoing operating losses, primarily due to the ongoing negative impact of COVID-19 in China, we performed a qualitative assessment to evaluate whether this equity investment is impaired as of December 31, 2022.
-During the years ended December 31, 2022, 2021 and 2020, respectively, we did not record any impairment loss on this equity investment.
-The remaining deferred income liability of \$31 million is presented in accrued expenses and other current liabilities and other long-term liabilities on our consolidated balance sheet of \$3 million and \$28 million, respectively, as of December 31, 2022.
+Due to ongoing operating losses, we performed a qualitative assessment to evaluate whether this equity investment is impaired as of December 31, 2023.
+During the years ended December 31, 2023, 2022 and 2021, respectively, we did not record any impairment loss on this equity investment.
+The remaining deferred income liability of \$28 million is presented in accrued expenses and other current liabilities and other long-term liabilities on our consolidated balance sheet of \$3 million and \$25 million, respectively, as of December 31, 2023.

-During the year ended December 31, 2020, the Company entered into various commercial agreements with Chelsea Investment Holding Company PTE Ltd. and/or its subsidiaries.
-Transactions under these agreements with the equity method investee are considered related-party transactions, and were not material for the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company has various commercial agreements with Chelsea Investment Holding Company PTE Ltd. and/or its subsidiaries.
+Transactions under these agreements with the equity method investee are considered related-party transactions, and were not material for the years ended December 31, 2023, 2022 and 2021, respectively.